-WISCOM is being built to a 95/95 mobile coverage standard from the core sites which means when completed, it will cover 95% of the state 95% of the time when using a 50-watt mobile radio.
-There will be portable radio coverage in many areas of the state as well.
+WISCOM was built to a 95/95 mobile coverage standard from the core sites, which means it covers 95% of the state 95% of the time using a 50 watt mobile radio with a quarter wave roof mounted antenna.

-- Leverages existing radio towers and other infrastructure, resulting in less initial cost.
+- Leverages existing radio towers and other infrastructure, which lowers initial cost.

-- Does not use proprietary technology - it will be flexible - working with the wide variety of local systems currently operating in the state.
+- Does not use proprietary technology so it will be flexible; it works with the wide variety of local systems currently operating in the state.

 - Shares a statewide infrastructure that will result in long-term cost-savings for everyone.
 Communities are already spending millions of dollars on systems that do not allow interoperability.
 As communities replace their aging local systems, they will be able to leverage the state backbone, sharing infrastructure costs and avoiding costly duplication of equipment.
 Communities can then build out additional local coverage and capacity to meet their needs when they are ready.

-As of April 2012, the following radios have been certified by OJA's engineering consultant for operation on WISCOM.
+As of January 1st, 2017 the following radios have been certified for operation on WISCOM.

 EF Johnson 5100 series (5100 ES/51SL ES)

 EF Johnson VP-5230 and VP-5430